Markov Chain Monte Carlo (MCMC)

 The No-U-Turn Sampler (NUTS) — Stan’s Algorithm

-HMC’s main tuning challenge is choosing the trajectory length — how many leapfrog steps to take before making the proposal.
-Too few and it behaves like a random walk; too many and the trajectory doubles back (“U-turns”), wasting computation.
-Matthew Hoffman and Andrew Gelman at Columbia University solved this with the No-U-Turn Sampler (NUTS), published in the Journal of Machine Learning Research in 2014.
-NUTS automatically identifies the point where the trajectory would start turning back, terminating there.
-This eliminates the trajectory length as a manual tuning parameter, making HMC fully automatic.
-Hoffman and Gelman (2014) is the definitive reference for this algorithm, now standard in Stan and PyMC.
+Matthew Hoffman and Andrew Gelman at Columbia University solved HMC’s trajectory-length tuning problem with the No-U-Turn Sampler (NUTS), published in the Journal of Machine Learning Research in 2014.
+NUTS automatically identifies the point where the trajectory would start turning back, terminating there — making HMC fully automatic.
+This is now the standard algorithm in Stan and PyMC.
+In models with 100+ parameters, well-tuned HMC/NUTS can produce effective sample sizes 10–100× larger than random walk Metropolis for the same number of iterations.

 Struggling With Your MCMC or Bayesian Statistics Assignment?